A Proportional Random Effect Block Bootstrap for General Clustered Data: Introduction

 The rest of this article is organized as follows.
-Section \ref{sec:model} introduces the linear mixed model and the proposed PREB and modified REB bootstraps.
-Section \ref{sec:theory} presents theoretical results for the proposed bootstraps under general cluster sizes and compares them to the REB bootstrap.
-Section \ref{sec:simulation} presents results of a simulation study, while an application to the Oman rainfall enhancement trial data is provided in Section \ref{sec:realdata}.
+Section \ref{sec:model} introduces the LMM and the proposed PREB bootstrap.
+Section \ref{sec:theory} presents theoretical results for the proposed bootstrap under general clustered data settings.
+Section \ref{sec:simulation} presents results of a simulation study, while an application to the Mayo Clinic primary biliary cirrhosis data is provided in Section \ref{sec:realdata}.
 Section \ref{sec:conclusion} offers some concluding remarks.